WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

-Existing preference datasets often suffer from a mismatch between actual human preferences and those of the annotators.
-Synthetic preference datasets, such as \textsc{UltraFeedback} \citep{cui2024ultrafeedback}, rely solely on GPT-4 to generate preferences.
+Existing preference datasets often suffer from a mismatch between actual human preferences and those of the annotators \cite{chen2024palpluralisticalignmentframework, poddar2024personalizing}.
+Synthetic preference datasets, such as \textsc{UltraFeedback} \citep{cui2024ultrafeedback}, rely solely on GPT-4 to generate rankings and determine which responses are preferred or dispreferred.
 However, this approach may not accurately capture real human values or nuanced preferences.
 Relying on synthetic data can create a feedback loop where the model's outputs increasingly reflect its own biases rather than diverse and authentic human perspectives.
 On the other hand, preference datasets annotated by human annotators are difficult to scale due to time and budget constraints \citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, dubey2024llama3herdmodels}.
-Moreover, human annotators' preferences can be highly subjective, often differing significantly from those of real users.
+Moreover, human annotators' preferences can be highly subjective, often differing significantly from those of real users \cite{zhang2024divergingpreferencesannotatorsdisagree, fleisig-etal-2023-majority}.

 To address these challenges, we introduce \textsc{WildFeedback}, a framework designed to align LLMs with in-situ user interactions and feedback.
-The framework comprises three steps: (1) feedback signal identification, (2) preference data construction, and (3) user-guided evaluation.
+Unlike previous approaches that rely on synthetic responses, our framework directly learns preferences from real-world users, capturing both explicit and implicit feedback signals.
+The framework comprises three steps: (1) feedback signal identification, (2) preference data construction, and (3) checklist-guided evaluation.
 The pipeline is illustrated in Figure \ref{fig:crownjewel}.
-We apply this framework to WildChat \citep{zhao2024wildchat1mchatgptinteraction}, a corpus of real user-ChatGPT conversations, and obtained a preference dataset of 20,281 samples.
+We apply this framework to WildChat \citep{zhao2024wildchat1mchatgptinteraction}, a corpus of real user-ChatGPT conversations , and obtained the \textsc{WildFeedback} dataset, a preference dataset of 20,281 samples.